 And taking an Aveiro day trip from Porto couldn’t be easier.
 Aveiro is only 75km south of Porto and can be easily reached via the urban train.
 Aveiro is the perfect day trip destination, especially if you are travelling on your own.

-In this post, I’ll show you exactly how to take the train from Aveiro to Porto, and how to spend an entire day in Aveiro seeing the best attractions the city has to offer.
+In this post, I’ll show you exactly how to take the train from Aveiro to Porto and how to see Aveiro in one day.

 Want to read this post later?
 Pin it on your Pinterest board!